p2p-research-tools/fbas-graph-generator/README.md

 The data written by the tool adheres to convential graph writing formats used by popular graph analysis tools such as Gephi and NetworkX.

-1. The adjacency list consists of lines with nodes labels.
+1. The adjacency list consists of lines with node labels.
     [See NetworkX documentation for description](https://networkx.org/documentation/stable/reference/readwrite/adjlist.html#format).
 2. See [Gephi Spreadsheet](https://gephi.org/users/supported-graph-formats/spreadsheet/) for details on the nodelist.